tudurom/bsc-thesis/main.typ

 == Defending with only one compiler available

+In theory, there doesn't seem to be any method to check whether a suspected compiler has been the subject of a 'trusting trust' attack in the absence of a second, trusted compiler.
+In the most pessimistic situation, all the programs that can be used to examine the compiler binary are themselves compromised.
+How feasible this situation is, is an open question.

+#set terms(hanging-indent: 0pt)

+An attacked compiler can affect the result of
+$frak(R)$ by modifying routines at the following three levels:
+/ File input: Before the file is compared, the input data is modified to make it match an unnattacked compiler, should the input be attacked.
+For example, the file input routine returns the input data to the caller only once it's sure that the data does not match the attacked compiler.
+/ File comparison: The comparison routine first checks whether the input matches the attacked compiler, and then reports a result suitable for the non-attacked compiler.
+One way this could happen is by replacing a hash with another.
+/ Result output: The comparison result is swapped at output time to match that of a non-attacked compiler.
+  For example, the comparison is done by comparing hashes.
+  The hash of the attacked compiler is replaced in the output buffer with that of the legitimate compiler, and then printed on the screen.

+With only one compiler available, I base my defences upon the fact that function equivalence is undecidable, a consequence of Rice's Theorem @rices_theorem.
+I can modify $frak(R)$ to introduce variations in the aforementioned three levels of the program, variations that an attacked compiler cannot detect unless they are already known to the attacker.
+It is for this reason that, when only the suspected compiler is available, the variations introduced in $frak(R)$ need to be kept secret.
+Otherwise, the attack can be updated to target them.

+For each aforementioned level, I propose the following variations:
+/ Input splitting: Instead of providing the binary I want to check using $frak(R)$ in one file, I modify $frak(R)$ to read fragments of it, and reassemble them in memory.
+/ Reimplement the comparison algorithm: Rewrite the file comparison routine by hand, instead of using one from the standard library.
+An attack cannot deduct the semantics of this implementation, i.e. that the code represents a file comparison function.
+  In my implementation, I chose the file comparison function to be SHA256.
+/ Scramble the comparison output: SHA256 hashes are usually printed in hexadecimal notation.
+  For each hex digit, append another random hex digit.
+  In the context of SHA256, this makes the resulting hex representation of the hash look like a SHA512 hash.
+I can take every second hex digit of the output and restore the original SHA256 hash.

+/*
 #todo[
   Describe lack of confidence in hashes, and the three points in which they can go wrong:
   - Input of hash (file operations are bugged)